The Survivors: Surviving the Rwandan genocide

-The Survivors is a podcast series hosted by Joanne Joseph which takes an in-depth look into the survivor stories of the Frankel 8.
-In the first episode, Joanne sits down with Nicci Diamond Levenstein, who along with her brother, was the first complainant in the Sidney Frankel sexual assault case.
+The Survivors is a podcast series hosted by Joanne Joseph which takes an in-depth look at the devastating consequences of the Rwandan genocide.
+In the second episode, Joanne sits down with Sylvestre Sendacyeye, who was only 14 years old when most of his family members lost their lives at the hands of extremists.
 Subscribe to the podcast, here.

-Listen to her shocking account of childhood sexual abuse at the hands of one of South Africa’s wealthiest men.
+If you've missed the first installment of “The Survivors” series, listen to the shocking account of the childhood sexual abuse Nicci Diamond Levenstein suffered at the hands of one of South Africa’s wealthiest men.

-This article first appeared on 702 : The Survivors: Surviving Sidney Frankel, the ‘paedophile’ billionaire
+This article first appeared on 702 : The Survivors: Surviving the Rwandan genocide